 TAD recognizes exceptional contributions to the field through four awards for professionals, awards for student choreography and scholarship opportunities for students pursuing summer study in dance.

 The Judith Woodruff Professional Development Award.
 This award gives a monetary grant for professional development in dance.

-TAD is not currently accepting nominations for the Judith Woodruff Professional Development Award.
+TAD is currently accepting nominations for the Judith Woodruff Professional Development Award.
 Nomination cycle closes April 15th.

 2017 Awardee: Lauren Wilson Phillis from Beaumont Magnet Academy in Knoxville, TN